-- 1. This is a securities class action on behalf of all purchasers of American Depositary Shares ("ADSs") of Oatly between May 20, 2021 and July 15, 2021 (the "Class Period"), against Oatly and certain of its officers and/or directors, for violations of the U.S. Securities Exchange Act of 1934 ("1934 Act") and Securities and Exchange Commission ("SEC") Rule 10b-5 promulgated thereunder. - 2.
+- 1. This is a securities class action on behalf of all person or entities who purchased or otherwise acquired Oatly securities between May 20, 2021 and July 15, 2021 (the "Class Period"), against Oatly and certain of its officers and/or directors, for violations of the U.S. Securities Exchange Act of 1934 (the "Exchange Act") and SEC Rule 10b-5 promulgated thereunder. - 2.
 Oatly describes itself as the world's original and largest oatmilk company.
 It is organized under the laws of Sweden.
-Its ADSs are listed and trade on the NASDAQ Global Market ("NASDAQ") under the ticker OTLY. - 3.
-Oatly held its initial public offering ("IPO") in the United States on or around May 20, 2021, offering and selling 84,376,000 American Depositary Shares ("ADSs") (including 19,688,000 from certain shareholders) at a price of \$17 per share.
+Its American Depositary Shares ("ADSs") are listed and trade on the NASDAQ Global Market ("NASDAQ") under the ticker symbol "OTLY." - 3.
+Oatly held its initial public offering ("IPO") in the United States on or around May 20, 2021, offering and selling 84,376,000 ADSs (including 19,688,000 from certain shareholders) at a price of \$17.00 per share.
 Each ADS represents one Oatly ordinary share.
-The IPO raised \$1.4 billion for the Company. - 4.
-Two months later, on July 14, 2021, before the markets opened, short seller Spruce Point Capital Management ("Spruce Point") issued a report entitled, "Sour on an Oat-lier Investment" (the "Spruce Point Report" or the "Report").
-The Report brought to light a number of improprieties at Oatly, including improper accounting practices and greenwashing (making the Company's product appear more sustainable than it actually is), among other issues.
+The IPO raised \$1.4 billion for the Company.

-- 5. Over the next days, a number of media outlets reported on the Spruce Point Report and its allegations about Oatly. - 6.
-As this news hit the market, the price of Oatly ADSs fell 8.8% over two trading days, falling from its close price of \$21.13 on July 13, 2021, to a close price of \$19.48 on July 14, 2021, on unusually high trading volume.
+- 4. Two months later, on July 14, 2021, before the markets opened, short seller Spruce Point Capital Management, LLC ("Spruce Point") issued a report titled, "Sour on an Oatlier Investment" (the "Spruce Point Report" or the "Report").
+The Report brought to light a number of improprieties at Oatly, including improper accounting practices and greenwashing (making the Company's product appear more sustainable than it actually is), among other issues. - 5.
+Over the following days, a number of media outlets reported on the Spruce Point Report and its allegations about Oatly. - 6.
+Following this news, the price of Oatly ADSs fell 7.8% over two trading days, falling from a price of \$21.13 on July 13, 2021 to a price of \$19.48 on July 15, 2021, on unusually high trading volume.